IBM/MAX-Skeleton/README-template.md

 > Remove this section if this model cannot be trained using custom data.
 Refer to https://github.ibm.com/CODAIT/max-model-training for details on how to enable a model for custom training.

-Whether it is fine tuning the model with transfer learning or training from scratch on a custom dataset, retraining the model is a power feature.
+Whether it is fine-tuning the model with transfer learning or training from scratch on a custom dataset, retraining the model is a power feature.
 Please follow the steps listed under the [training readme](training/README.md) to retrain the model on [Watson Machine Learning](https://www.ibm.com/cloud/machine-learning), a deep-learning as a service (DLaaS) offering of [IBM Cloud](https://ibm.biz/Bdz2XM).